-Chapter 1 Section 3: Enrique Dussel’s Israel experience
+3. Enrique Dussel’s Israel Experience

-3.a.
-From study to experience: the beginning of a life-time journey
+3.1 From Study to Experience: The Beginning of a Lifelong Journey

-In the summer of 1959, Dussel began a new journey to the Holy Land.
-This pilgrimage, as the previous one, was driven by a strong will of giving a vivid expression to a religious thirst that the academic environment of Madrid and Mendoza failed to mitigate, and Franco’s collective National-Catholic model could not satisfy.
-In opposition to them, Dussel was seeking for an individual path of spirituality, and found it in his religious experience in Israel, as many pilgrims found in modern pilgrimage a way to foster their own individuality.
+In the summer of 1959, Dussel embarked on a second journey to the Holy Land.
+This pilgrimage, like the previous one, was driven by his overwhelming longing to satisfy his religious yearnings.
+Neither the academic environment of Madrid and Mendoza nor Franco’s collective National Catholic model had succeeded in meeting Dussel’s spiritual needs.
+Dissatisfied with the approaches of both academia and politics, Dussel sought an individual path of spirituality, and found it in his religious experience in Israel, just as many others have found in modern pilgrimages a way to foster their own individuality.

-On his way to the Holy Land after leaving Madrid by the end of July, Dussel visited pilgrimage places and made spiritual retreats in Spain, France and Italy, while keeping a diary in which he meditated about the state of his soul and his future plans towards priesthood.
-His central deliberation was what kind of clergy he would choose for himself : the prêtres ouvriers (fully devoted to manual labor); the Petits Frères (mostly oriented to contemplative life, albeit open to the community); or the secular or diocesan clergy (priests who do not belong to any religious order but serve in parishes).
-By the end of that summer, he seemed to have made a decicion, as he tells to his priest in Mendoza in a letter sent from Madrid in October 1959:
+On his way to the Holy Land after leaving Madrid toward the end of July, Dussel visited pilgrimage sites and made spiritual retreats in Spain, France, and Italy.
+Throughout this period, he kept a diary in which he ruminated about the state of his soul and his future plans for the priesthood.
+His central deliberation was about what kind of clergy he would choose for himself : the prêtres-ouvriers (fully devoted to manual labor); the Petits Frères (primarily devoted to a contemplative life, but still open to the community); or the secular or diocesan clergy (priests who do not belong to any religious order but serve in parishes).
+By the end of that summer, he seemed to have made a decicion, as he reports to his priest in Mendoza in a letter sent from Madrid in October 1959:

 My beloved Father Fiorino:

 Having received no news from you, but not ruling out the possibility that you remain, even in big lines, my spiritual director, I send you this material that can show you the state of my soul and vocation:[…]

 First I believed I had been called by God to be a “Petit Frère.”
 But before [answering the call], I wanted to go to the desert or to Nazareth, since I had offered my active life totally to the Lord.
 In Nazareth I met Father Gautier [sic] who offered me the possibility of returning to “the city,” working four hours a day, and being able to live the life of Charles.

 My decision was made. […] I asked permission to go to the desert.
 It was not granted to me.
-I go then to Nazareth.
-All this time I have studied the canonical problem of the future work.
+So I will go to Nazareth.
+All this time I have studied the canonical problem of my future work.
 Finally, thank God, the solutions are given by the facts and not by the studies.

 Today I think firmly and with PEACE, that the Lord calls me to LIVE AMONG THE POOR AND FOR ALL, IN OBEDIENCE TO THE BISHOP, HIDING IN THE SILENCE OF THE LORD, TO PERFORM A TASK (It may likely be a certain priestly movement to fulfill a special mission within the Church of Latin America).
 The future is indifferent to me.
 I leave for Nazareth to live in the Love and from the Love of the POOR JESUS, in the work of the hands, adoration and poverty. […] Fr.
 Gautier will be my confessor in Nazareth.